gamesbook/pyprototypr/docs/basic_concepts.rst

    *NOTE:* Because the word “size” is such a general one, its not really used in **pyprototypr**; more specific terms are used instead.

+Similarly, the settings for the creation of a document can be provided, such its color, *paper* size and so on.

 All of these kinds of settings are called **properties**.
 Most of the common properties are described in the `Terminology <terminology.rst>`__.